This Is Our Story

 Boris Kostudiev, Shrove-Tide (1919)

-In summer we calmed ourselves and rested.
+Throughout the year, we worked, grew and developed.
+In summer, we calmed ourselves, and rested.
 Now, at the beginning of winter and the end of the calendar year, many people restore their souls and refresh their spirits in another way: with joyous and raucous celebration – tastefully done, of course.

 Real